Liability Order

 What will happen when a Liability Order is granted?

 It all depends on the individual council.
 Some councils will send a letter to you but they are not under any legal obligation to do so.
-They can if they wish, pass the account over to an enforcement agency.
+They can if they wish, pass the account straight over to an enforcement agency.

 To avoid bailiff enforcement, it is vital that you contact the local authority at the earliest possible stage to negotiate ways in which to settle the debt.
 This is because, once the Liability Order has been passed to their bailiffs, it is very rare indeed for the council to recall the debt.